 “Practice makes perfect”.
-This widely accepted idiom is accepted as the ultimate truth.
-It’s touted as the key to success in everything from sports performance to travel journalism.
+Everyone says this and it's accepted as the ultimate truth.
+This idiom is touted as the key to success in everything from sports performance to travel journalism.

 The problem is, it’s terrible advice!

 The premise is the more we do something, the better we get at doing it.
 On the surface, this seems to make sense.

 But there's one huge loophole in this argument: if you do something the wrong way from the start, it doesn’t matter how many times you practice it.
 It will still be wrong!

 What does this mean for travel writers?
 Here’s an example.
 Poor travel writing is riddled with cliches.
 If you get into the habit of using cliches, it’s hard to break out of it.
 Yet how many travel articles have you read with dozens of cliches?
 I know I’ve read a lot - especially on the internet.

 So “practice makes perfect” is a hazard for travel writing and any other thing we do, when you’re not doing it right to begin with.
 As Yoda says, "you must unlearn what you have learned."